bhupendra-chouhan/CratePass-Soroban/README.md

 - User Type-1 (Regular Users): Can register for a gate pass, check its status, and expire their pass once used.
 - User Type-2 (Admin): Holds administrative privileges to approve or reject gate passes registered by Regular Users.

 The deployment of the smart contract is managed by the Admin user, ensuring a single, authorized control point.
-Regular users do not have the ability to approve or modify passes beyond their own, maintaining strict access control.
+Regular users neither have the ability to approve nor modify passes their own or other users pass, maintaining strict access control.
 This structure ensures that only authorized personnel can validate gate passes, enhancing security and reliability within the platform.

 ---
 ## Road Maps/Future Plans
 - Building a user-friendly UI.
 - Integerate Frontend with the smartcontract.
-- Implmentation a better authentication.
+- Updating smart-contract with more new useful functions.

 ---
 ## The Tech and Tools used: